lokehoke/paint/README.md

 $ ./scripts/run_test_front.sh
 ```

-And to start html test, need python3 or use any http server
+And to start html test, need python3 or use any http server:
 ```bash
 $ ./scripts/run_html_test.sh
 ```